Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

             - Going back to the batch account and then assigining a job
             - Then add and run a task on the VM.
 You can type in a command while creating the task.
 Select the resource file which includes selecting the storage container containing the video
             - Then you also select the application package
+            - This process will run the software on the video file and separate it into the audio/vieo